remult/remult/docs/docs/running-sql-on-the-server.md

 ### Leveraging EntityFilter for Sql Databases
 Sometimes in our sql, we may want to use EntityFilters as sql filters, this is particularly useful if we have refactored complex filters in our code and we want to reuse them.

- we can use the `sqlCondition` utility function for that:
+ we can use the `filterToRaw` utility function for that:

 ```ts
 const tasks = await dbNamesOf(Task);